wangyida/gm-cml/README.md

 ## Figures in the paper
 ### Pipeline
-This is the basic pipeline for AD-CGM
+This is the basic pipeline for Generative Model with Coordinate Metric Learning

 ![Pipeline](images/pipeline_tip.png)